pernalk/GAMMCOR/README.md

 ## CASPiDFT
 * JobType: CASPIDFTOPT

-PiDFT optimal parameters from Hapka et al., J. Phys.
+PiDFT optimal parameters from _Hapka et al., J. Phys.
 Chem.
 Lett.
-2020, 11, 5883 are used or they can be read from the command line in the order: A B G C D
+2020, 11, 5883_ are used or they can be read from the command line in the order: A B G C D.

 Input: 1RDM, 2RDM, GRID, AO Orb on grid, CAS orbs.
 Input files (generated from molpro): 2RDM, GRID, MOLPRO.MOPUN,